 The Physician Health Benefit Program (PHBP) is a program subsidized by the Ontario government through Ontario Physicians Services Inc. (OPSI), a wholly owned subsidiary of the OMA established solely to administer this government subsidy, to help provide eligible physicians with Health Insurance (or a Health Spending Account) and Critical Illness Insurance.

 The percentage of your premium that is subsidized may vary from year to year depending on the amount of government funding, the number of participants in the plan and the total amount of claims, up to a maximum set in the OPSI agreement.

 The subsidized amount may need to be reported as income for tax purposes on your income tax return.
 For a more detailed explanation of the tax implications, visit the OPIP tax considerations page.

-Under the supervision of the OMA Insurance Committee, the OPIP reserve is used to build reserves for future stability as well as providing other cost-effective and value-added protection: Legal Expense Insurance and Security Evacuation coverage.
+Under the supervision of the OMA Insurance Committee, the OPIP reserve is used to build reserves for future stability as well as providing the cost-effective and value-added protection of Legal Expense Insurance.

 Frequently asked questions

 If you are currently enrolled in OPIP, and you do not work the minimum 15 hours per week on average required because you are on parental leave, your OPIP subsidy may be extended up to 18 months from the date your parental leave commences.
 Email us for details.